Tesfamariam-21/Tesfamariam-21/README.md

 🎓 B.Sc. in Software Engineering | AASTU
 📊 ALX Data Science Graduate
 🚀 Passionate about backend engineering, fintech solutions,  AI applications and scalable software systems.
-🧠 **problem solver** with a strong foundation in algorithms and systems thinking.
+🧠 **Problem solver** with a strong foundation in algorithms and systems thinking.

 ---